 FAU has a hospital about five minutes away, Boca Raton Regional Hospital.
 There is also another hospital and 4 urgent care centers in the vicinity.
 Have your student fill out and drop off an Authorization to Release form when they begin college.
 It is up to them as to how much access they want to allow you.
 There is nothing worse than calling to find out how your sick or injured student is and being told the doctor is not authorized to talk with you.

 This past year, my daughter got really sick twice; once with a bad flu and once for a bad virus.
 It was difficult to get an appointment during flu season (seems that most students and teachers all got hit with the flu).
 I would recommend your student getting the flu shot this year.
+Click here to see locations to get a flu shot.
 Another consideration is to ask your family doctor for a recommendation of a general practitioner doctor in Boca.
 Yes, your fees pay for the student health center but her now having a Boca doctor will make getting an appointment a little easier.
 They are going to be at college for four years so establishing a relationship early may be worth it when the time comes that your student needs to be seen (although all bets are off when the flu season hits its peak)